The SpongeBob SquarePants Movie: Development

-When the film was completed, Hillenburg wanted to end the series "so it wouldn't jump the shark".
-However, Nickelodeon desired more episodes; Hillenburg stated: "Well, there was concern when we did the movie [in 2004] that the show had peaked.
-There were concerns among executives at Nickelodeon."
-As a result, Hillenburg resigned as the series' showrunner, appointing writer, director, and storyboard artist Paul Tibbitt to succeed him.
-Tibbitt was one of Hillenburg's favorite crew members: "[I] totally trusted him."
+When the film was completed, Hillenburg wanted to end the series "so it wouldn't jump the shark", citing concerns among Nickelodeon executives that the show "had peaked".
+However, Nickelodeon could not afford to end the show due to its massive financial success.
+As a result, Hillenburg resigned as the series' showrunner, appointing writer, director, and storyboard artist Paul Tibbitt to succeed him, as Tibbitt was one of Hillenburg's favorite crew members and was "totally trusted".
 Tibbitt would remain showrunner until he was succeeded in 2015 by the show's creative director Vincent Waller and staff writer Marc Ceccarelli.
 He also acted as an executive producer from 2008 to 2018.
-While Hillenburg no longer wrote or directly ran the show on a day-to-day basis, he reviewed each episode and submitted suggestions: "I figure when I'm pretty old I can still paint I don't know about running shows."
-Kenny, Fagerbakke, and the crew confirmed that they had completed four episodes for broadcast on Nickelodeon in early 2005, and planned to finish a total of about 20 for the fourth season.
+While Hillenburg was no longer involved in the writing process or directly overall running the show on a day-to-day basis, he reviewed each episode and submitted suggestions: "I figure when I'm pretty old I can still paint I don't know about running shows."
 In 2015, Hillenburg returned to the show following the completion of the second film as an executive producer, having greater creative input and attending crew meetings until his death on November 26, 2018.

-In September 2003, Jules Engel, Hillenburg's mentor when he studied experimental animation at the California Institute of the Arts, died.
-Hillenburg dedicated the film to him: "He truly was the most influential artistic person in my life.
-I consider him my 'Art Dad.'"
+The film was dedicated to Jules Engel, Hillenburg's mentor when he studied experimental animation at the California Institute of the Arts, who died in 2003.